 Number of Calls Offered.
 It is the total number of calls sent to the call center, including abandoned calls or calls where the caller gets a busy signal.

 What is Key Performance Indicator (KPI)?
+Key Performance Indicator definition

 A Key Performance Indicator (KPI) is a critical indicator of a company’s progress in reaching its objectives.
 It is used by different organizations at different levels to evaluate each process that contributes to the progress of the company and its overall performance.

-They are also measured into five types: input, process, output, outcome, and project.
+They are also measured into five types: Input, Process, Output, Outcome, and Project.
 Since this is an embodiment of a SMART goal, it measures its objectives and individual goals through the methodology and presents it in data form.
 Key Performance Indicator examples

 Indicators may fall into different points of measurement: financial metrics, process metrics, customer metrics, and people metrics.
 For instance, assessment of net profit, cost of goods sold, and the tally of revenue vs. target falls on the financial metrics.

 The BPO sector also has a set of KPIs followed.
 Supervisors monitor and measure the performance of its employees through the average number of calls in a day, the percentage of call drop rates, call handling time, transfer rate, and the average of issues the agent resolved since the first call.